IBM/kubernetes-logging-and-monitoring/docs/setup/README.md

 ![Cloud Sign up](../images/ibm-cloud-sign-up.png)

-## Step 2: Claim and Access IBM Cloud and Kubernetes cluster
+## Step 2: Claim and Access IBM Cloud Kubernetes cluster

 Use the IBM Kubernetes cluster provided for the workshop.
 Alternatively, you can provision a cluster and use it for this lab.
   Find the private endpoint and VRF enablement requirements [here](https://cloud.ibm.com/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_agent_kube_cluster#config_agent_kube_cluster_step4).